Subscription Rooms

 The Subscription Rooms is a building in George Street at the centre of the town of Stroud, Gloucestershire, England, erected in 1833 under the architect Charles Baker of Painswick.
-Funding for its erection was obtained through public subscription, hence its name, in the case of the Subscription Rooms it was a group of wealthy merchants.
+Funding for its erection was obtained through public subscription, hence its name.

-The Rooms provide entertainment including music, dance, theatre, visual arts, spoken word, exhibitions and workshops.
+The Rooms provide a venue for a variety of entertainment including music, dance, theatre, visual arts, spoken word, exhibitions and workshops.
 The Beatles performed there on 31 March 1962.

+The building previously housed the Tourist Information Centre.

 The two-storey, detached building is Grade II listed, giving it legal protection against unauthorised alteration or demolition.
 It is made from Cotswold stone, with a three-story extension to the rear, in brick.
 The frontage has a portico with Tuscan columns and balustraded balcony, facing onto a forecourt.

-The building was owned by Stroud District Council but in 2019 passed into the ownership of the Stroud Subscription Rooms Trust (Charity No. 1180350).
-The forecourt is "owned" by the Subscription Rooms.
+The building was owned by Stroud District Council, but in July 2017 they announced plans to sell it, by tender, with a guide price of £600,000 and with consideration given to letting.
+In 2019 it passed into the ownership of the Stroud Subscription Rooms Trust (Charity No. 1180350).